reiryuki/Dolby-Atmos-ZTE-A2019-Pro-Magisk-Module/README.md

 - Reboot

 ## Optional
+- If using multiple audio mods, use one of these, don't use both:
   - AML 4.0 supported
   - ACDB supported (Android 10 and bellow only for now)
+- You can rename dax-default extension to use more bass enhancer boost.
+See /data/adb/modules_update/DolbyAudio/system/vendor/etc/dolby/

 ## Troubleshooting
+- If SE policy patch doesn't work for your device, send logcats to dev, then try using force permissive method.
+  Run at Terminal Emulator before flash:
+  - `su`
+  - `setprop dolby.force.permissive 1`
 - If Dolby force close, just reinstall again
 - Make sure manifest.xml is patched correctly
 - Use Audio Compatibility Patch if you encounter processing problem
-- Bass enhancer boost is modified in v1.2 and up.
-If you don't like it, just rename dax-default.orig to dax-default.xml.

 ## Attention!
 - Reporting without sending full logcats and magisk install logs is ignored! https://play.google.com/store/apps/details?id=com.dp.logcatapp